manuelh78/b2evo_pdf/README.md

-# b2evo_pdf - A b2evolution pdf converter
+# b2evo_pdf - A pdf converter for b2evolution : Suggest your reader to download your posts/articles in PDF

 This "skin" convert a post in a PDF with MPDF : https://mpdf.github.io/